Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- A critical understanding of theoretical debates and methodological issues in the anthropology of work
+- Gain a critical understanding of theoretical debates and methodological issues in the anthropology of work

-- Developing the ability and competence to critically review diverse and conflicting interpretations relating to labour, economics and society
+- Develop the ability and competence to critically review diverse and conflicting interpretations relating to labour, economics and society

-- An in-depth knowledge of past and present issues relating to labour and society from an anthropological perspective
+- Acquire an in-depth knowledge of past and present issues relating to labour and society from an anthropological perspective

-- To gain confidence and experience in initiating, completing and presenting independent research in oral and written forms
+- Gain confidence and experience in initiating, completing and presenting independent research in oral and written forms

-- A good pass grade in ANTH 316; preparation for postgraduate and honours research; skills and knowledge applicable to future employment
+A good pass grade in ANTH 316 is preparation for postgraduate and honours research, and provides skills and knowledge applicable to future employment.